kopertop/AskAboutTrump/README.md

-# AskMyWife
+# Ask About Trump
-Alexa ASK project, Ask My Wife.
-Ties into Amazon SNS to send an SMS message to someone when you say "Alexa, Ask My Wife ...."
+Alexa ASK project, AskAboutTrump.

+Searches in an Algolia index when you say "Alexa, Ask Trump ..."